 If a student continues to disrupt the learning of the class this will be explained to them.
 The teacher will clearly state that they are being removed from the lesson and the reason why.
-The member of staff will log the lesson removal on Arbor and students will be instructed to take themselves directly to the Reflection Room (RR).
+The member of staff will log the lesson removal on Arbor and students will be instructed to take themselves directly to the Reflection Room (RR) or will be escorted by a member of the "On Call" team (Senior Leadership or Pastoral Support).